StrangeRanger/customized-unix-terminal/README.md

 ## Automatic Setup

 I have created an automatic setup script that can be used to easily set everything up.
 The script will provide you with options on what you'd like to install/setup.
-It will looks similar to the text below:
+Upon executing the script, you will see something similar to the text below:

 ```txt
 Welcome to the 'Mac Terminal Style & Config Setup'